lostintangent/gistpad/README.md

 ![Playgrounds](https://user-images.githubusercontent.com/116461/71195678-47254700-2243-11ea-9b09-aa28ec526185.gif)

+Since the playground is backed by a Gist, your changes are saved and shareable with your friends.
+Additionally, as you find other playgrounds that you'd like to use, simply fork them and create your own playgrounds.
+That way, you can use Gists as "templates" for playground environments, and collaborate on them with others just like you would any other gist.
+When you done with a playground, simply clone the preview window and all other documents will be automatically closed.
+If you no longer need the playground, then delete it just like any other gist.

+### External Libraries

 If you need to add any external JavaScript libraries (e.g. `react`) or stylesheets (e.g. `font-awesome`) to your playground, simply right-click the gist in the `Gists` tree, and click `Add Playground Script` or `Add Playground Stylesheet` menu item.
 This will allow you to select a library from CDNJS or paste a custom library URL.
 Since Gist files provide an internet-accessible URL, you can use Gists as re-usable snippets for plaugrounds, and add references to them by right-clicking a gist file in the `Gists` tree, select `Copy File URL`, and then add it as a script/stylesheet reference to the appropriate playground.
 Behind the scenes, these commands update the playground's manifest file (`playground.json`), which you can also open/edit yourself manually.

 ![Libraries](https://user-images.githubusercontent.com/116461/71530143-2a20f180-289d-11ea-940b-4ec60cabb0fd.gif)

+## Console Window

 The playground also provides an output window in order to view any logs written via the `console.log` API.
 You can bring up the output window, as well as run the playground or open the Chrome Developer Tools, by clicking the respective command icon in the editor toolbar.
+If you'd like to always open the console when creating/opening playgrounds, you can set the `GistPad > Playground: Show Console` setting to `true`.

 <img width="503" src="https://user-images.githubusercontent.com/116461/71384593-0a38b780-2597-11ea-8bba-73f784f6ec76.png" />

-Since the playground is backed by a Gist, your changes are saved and shareable with your friends.
-Additionally, as you find other playgrounds that you'd like to use, simply fork them and create your own playgrounds.
-That way, you can use Gists as "templates" for playground environments, and collaborate on them with others just like you would any other gist.
-When you done with a playground, simply clone the preview window and all other documents will be automatically closed.
-If you no longer need the playground, then delete it just like any other gist.
+Additionally, if you create a playground that depends on the console, you can set the `showConsole` property in the playground's `playground.json` file to `true`.
+Then, when you or someone else opens this playground, the console will be automatically opened, regardless whether the end-user has configured it to show by default.

+### Layout

+By default, when you create a playground, it will open in a "Split Left" layout, which vertically stacks the code editors on the left, and allows the preview window to occupy the fully IDE height on the right.
+However, if you want to change the layout, you can run the `GistPad: Change Playout Layout` command and select `Grid`, `Split Right`, or `Split Top`.

+Additionally, if you create a playground, that looks best in a specific layout, you can set the `layout` property in the playground's `playground.json` file to either: `grid`, `splitLeft`, `splitRight`, or `splitTop`.
+Then, when you or someone else opens this playground, it will be opened with the specified layout, as opposed to the user's configured default layout.

 ### TypeScript